 When you try to instill keystone habits, not only do you gain new good habits, but you also remove those habits which are bad for you.
 If you master habit development, your overall time management will also be better.

 7. Schedule email response times.

-Now that you know the importance of time management and how it is extremely important to reach your goals, it’s time to take action.
-Take back control of your life so you can succeed in your career and also live a happy life!
+Now that you know the importance of time management and how it is essential to reach your goals, it’s time to take action.
+Regain control of your time and life to succeed in your career and live a happy life.

 Summary of Habit 4 Habit four is all about creating a win-win situation.
 Covey describes the significance of a win-win situation that leads to mutual benefit because if one side gets the edge...

 Embarking on a solo project?
 It's a daunting task!
 But don't fret.
 The right project management software can make your journey much easier.
 Whether you're tackling numerous tasks or handling intricate projects, these...